 - How your products and services are situated in the minds of customers and target audiences.

 We help our clients with No. 2.
-Messages that Matter defines positioning as a mental space that you can “own” with an idea that has compelling meaning to the recipient.
+Messages that Matter defines positioning as a mental space in your target audience’s mind that you can “own” with an idea that has compelling meaning to the recipient.
 It’s in this mental space where the product’s most important benefit and the customer’s most important need meet, and hopefully stick.

 Your message strategy consists of a positioning statement and three support points.
 They address key target market problems by stating a benefit; i.e. why the target market should care about your product, service or company.
 A message strategy can be extremely detailed and is like a recipe for all marketing communication.
 Follow the recipe and you get a good dish….
 Ah story!